Updated: Dec 5, 2021

 IVF: IN VITRO FERTILISATION

-Literally meaning fertilization in glass, this is a method of conception where eggs are retrieved and then fertilised with sperm outside of the body.
+Literally meaning fertilisation in glass, this is a method of conception where eggs are retrieved and then fertilised with sperm outside of the body.
 Embryos are then placed back into the womb.
 As someone who has gone through multiple rounds of IVF with my wife, I can attest to the fact that it is a tough process.
 However, if you are successful, the outcome far outweighs the difficulty; in our case, we have two beautiful daughters.

 WHAT TO BE AWARE OF

 It’s important to note that a donor is not the same as a parent.
 Yes, they may be biologically connected to a child, but they chose to donate genetic material with the view to helping a person start a family.
-They did not have the view of becoming a parent themselves.
+They did not have the intention of becoming a parent themselves.

 There are many reputable clinics in Ireland which offer donor assisted conception.
 I would suggest attending a clinic which is close to home, but also which feels like a safe place for you.
 Trust your gut when choosing a clinic.
 Fertility treatment is hard enough as it is; the process is made a lot easier when you are comfortable with your clinic and the health professionals assisting you on your journey.